sqldef/sqldef/README.md

-      --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --skip-drop                   Skip destructive changes such as DROP --without-partition-range     Without the specific code of PARTITION BY RANGE --targets                     Manage the target name (Table, View, Type, Trigger) --target-file                 File management of --targets option
+      --dry-run                     Don't run DDLs but just show them --export                      Just dump the current schema to stdout --skip-drop                   Skip destructive changes such as DROP --ignore-partition-range      Ignore the specific code of PARTITION BY RANGE --targets                     Manage the target name (Table, View, Type, Trigger) --target-file                 File management of --targets option
       --help                        Show this help